galaxyproject/galaxy-docker-k8s/README.md

 /galaxy/server/scripts/galaxy-main -c config/galaxy.yml --server-name handler1
 ```

-**Speed-up image build-time**

-*This section is a draft description of an experimental feature.*
+## Speed-up image build-time

 To improve development, image build time can be significantly reduced by using `Dockerfile.0`
 together with `Dockerfile'.

-Problem statement.
-During development, any change to playbook.yml (or the variables and/or files it
+During development, any change to playbook.yml (or the variables and/or files it utilizes) results
-utilizes) results in a Docker cache miss, and the entire playbook is re-run.
-However, a few particularly
+in a Docker cache miss, and the entire playbook is re-run.
+However, a few particularly lenghty tasks
-lenghty tasks do not result in any changes to the final image.
+do not result in any changes to the final image.

 Solution.
 Use `Dockerfile.0` to prebuild an intermediate-stage image that contains the Galaxy files
 installed by running the playbook: